RxSwiftCommunity/RxTheme/README.md

 // Bind stream to a single attribute
-// In the way, RxTheme would automatically manage the lifecycle of the binded stream view.theme.backgroundColor = themeService.attrStream { $0.backgroundColor }
+// In the way, RxTheme would automatically manage the lifecycle of the binded stream view.theme.backgroundColor = themeService.attribute { $0.backgroundColor }

 // Or bind a bunch of attributes, add them to a disposeBag themeService.rx